IrishLuck1/CyberSec/README.md

 TODO: Answer the following questions to fill in the blanks:

 Which file is the playbook?
 Where do you copy it?
 Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
 _Which URL do you navigate to in order to check that the ELK server is running?

 As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+Step by Step Walkthrough